hashicorp/terraform/website/source/docs/providers/aws/r/redshift_cluster.html.markdown

 * `publicly_accessible` - (Optional) If true , the cluster can be accessed from a public network.
 * `encrypted` - (Optional) If true , the data in the cluster is encrypted at rest.
 * `elastic_ip` - (Optional) The Elastic IP (EIP) address for the cluster.
 * `skip_final_snapshot` - (Optional) Determines whether a final snapshot of the cluster is created before Amazon Redshift deletes the cluster.
 If true , a final cluster snapshot is not created.
 If false , a final cluster snapshot is created before the cluster is deleted.
-Default is false.
+Default is true.
 * `final_snapshot_identifier` - (Optional) The identifier of the final snapshot that is to be created immediately before deleting the cluster.
 If this parameter is provided, `skip_final_snapshot` must be false.

 ## Attributes Reference